 Infective endocarditis lesions on the hands and feet.
 Osler’s nodes are raised, painful, red lesions on the hands and feet.
 They are caused by immune complex deposition.
-Janeway lesions are small, red and painless.
+Janeway lesions are small, red, and painless.
 They are caused by microemboli.
-Splinter hemorrhages form vertically under nails.
-They are also caused by small blood clots floating through the blood stream.
+Splinter hemorrhages form vertically underneath the nails.
+They are also caused by small blood clots floating through the bloodstream.

 Jugular venous distention

 The observation part of the cardiovascular exam includes observing the right internal jugular vein (IJV).
 This test is very useful to evaluate right heart function and central venous pressure.

 - Elevate the patients head between 15° and 30°.

 - Identify the right internal jugular vein.
 This may take some practice.
 It crosses the deep to the sternocleidomastoid muscle and anterior to the right ear.
 Ask the patient to turn their head to the left or perform a Valsalva maneuver.
 Additionally, use Hepato-Jugular Reflux to find the internal jugular vein.
 Apply firm pressure to the liver (right upper quadrant of the liver) for a few seconds and the IJV will fill with blood.
 Finally, a penlight can be very useful while trying to find the IJV.

 - The IJV pulses, but so does the carotid artery.
 If the pulse rate matches the rate of the radial pulse, it is the carotid artery.

 - Measure the top of the IJV fluid level in cm above the Angle of Luis (sternal angle).
 A normal measurement is a height of 3 cm above the sternal angle.